Reinforcement Learning in Practice: Opportunities and Challenges: Opportunities

 Many problems in science and engineering, including topics we discuss earlier, like robotics and transportation, as well as healthcare, finance, and economics, are traditionally modelled as optimal control or operations research problems, or generally, dynamic programming or (stochastic) optimization problems.
 See Section~\ref{foundation} for more discussion.

 \cite{Degrave2022Nature} report an extraordinary attainment applying deep RL to nuclear fusion, promising for sustainable energy.
-RL has been applied to chemical retrosynthesis~\citep{Segler2018} and drug discovery~\citep{Popova2018, Zhavoronkov2019}. \citet{Lazic2018NIPS} from Google AI study data center cooling, a real-world physical system, with model-predictive control (MPC) and RL. \cite{Zhan2021DeepThermal} propose to optimize combustion for thermal power generating units with offline RL. \cite{Henry2021ANM} propose an RL environment Gym-ANM for active network management tasks in electricity distribution systems. \cite{Chen2021power} review RL in power systems. \cite{Shin2019process} and \cite{Nian2020process} review RL in process control. \cite{Kiumarsi2018} review RL in optimal and autonomous control.
+RL has been applied to chemical retrosynthesis~\citep{Segler2018} and drug discovery~\citep{Popova2018, Zhavoronkov2019}. \cite{Bengio2021GFlowNet} introduce Generative Flow Networks (GFlowNets) to sample approximately in proportion to a given reward function, with applications in drug discovery. \citet{Lazic2018NIPS} from Google AI study data center cooling, a real-world physical system, with model-predictive control (MPC) and RL. \cite{Zhan2021DeepThermal} propose to optimize combustion for thermal power generating units with offline RL. \cite{Henry2021ANM} propose an RL environment Gym-ANM for active network management tasks in electricity distribution systems.